 - publish targets and regularly report on child poverty levels

 - be transparent about how annual Budget decisions impact on child poverty

 - adopt and regularly review a strategy for improving the wellbeing of all children, particularly those in poverty and at greater risk of poor outcomes.

-The Department of the Prime Minister and Cabinet (DPMC) is releasing documents related to the Child Poverty Reduction Bill, including the setting of child poverty reduction targets.
+There are a number of documents related to the Child Poverty Reduction legislation, including the setting of child poverty reduction targets: